Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Proposed 3D Placement Framework

 \section{Proposed 3D Placement Framework}

 The overall placement flow of our framework is illustrated in~\Cref{fig:overall-flow}, which consists of four stages.
 First, our framework performs 3D mixed-size global placement (\Cref{subsec:wirelength-density-model}) to optimize the instance partitioning and locations simultaneously with the initial macro orientation 0$^{\circ}$.
 Second, we optimize the macro rotations based on the physical information of the initial 3D placement solution.
 We propose a mixed-integer linear programming (MILP) formulation (\Cref{subsec:macro-rotation}) to minimize the wirelength.
 Then, we perform global placement again with the optimized macro rotations to further improve wirelength.
 Our framework applies multi-die 2D global placement (\Cref{subsec:2d-gp}) for the designs of macro area ratio larger than 50\%, which avoids the large macro density obstacle and leads to better macro placement.
-For the designs with macro area ratio smaller than 50\%, we perform 3D mixed-size global placement to explore the entire solution space for better wirelength.
-At last, we apply die-by-die legalization and detailed placement to obtain the final placement result.
+For the designs with macro area ratio smaller than 50\%, we perform 3D mixed-size global placement to explore the entire solution space for better wirelength. { The macro area ratio is calculated using the technology information of the top die, which has a smaller feature size. } At last, we apply die-by-die legalization and detailed placement to obtain the final placement result.